googleapis/python-aiplatform/google/cloud/aiplatform/prediction/README.md

 ## Notebook Samples

-The four samples below showcase the different ways you can deploy an sklearn iris model with custom pre/post-processing on Vertex AI Prediction.
+The four samples below showcase the different ways you can deploy a sklearn iris model with custom pre/post-processing on Vertex AI Prediction.

 The samples start with the simplest user journey (custom pre/post processing for sklearn).
 Each subsequent sample follows user journeys that allows for more flexibility during prediction handling.